NIAGARA FALLS ATTRACTIONS 2019

 In Niagara Falls Canada, Queen Victoria Park is the main area for viewing the falls.
 The park extends from the brink of the Canadian Falls to the Rainbow Bridge.
 At the brink you can access Journey Behind the Falls at the Table Rock Visitor Center.
-Walk a few minutes north to board the Hornblower Niagara Boat Ride below the Falls.
+Walk a few minutes north and try Zipline Niagara or board the Boat Ride below the Falls.
+There are so many things to do in Niagara Falls!

-In Niagara Falls Canada the following attractions are on the WeGo bus route and are within a five to ten minute drive north of the falls.
+In Niagara Falls Canada the following attractions are on the WeGo bus route and are within a five to ten minute drive north of the Falls.
+Niagara Helicopters, Butterfly Conservatory, White Water Walk, Whirlpool Aerocar, Floral Clock, Brock’s Monument, Botanical Gardens.

 DISCOUNT PASSES FOR NIAGARA FALLS CANADA ATTRACTIONS

-The Niagara Falls Adventure Pass includes admission to the Hornblower Falls Boat Cruise, Journey Behind the Falls, White Water Walk, two day WEGO bus transportation plus money saving coupons for the Whirlpool Aero Car and other attractions.
+The Niagara Falls Adventure Pass includes admission to Journey Behind the Falls, Hornblower Niagara Cruises, Niagara’s Fury, White Water Walk, two day WEGO bus transportation plus money saving coupons for other attractions.
 Kids 5 and under are Free!

 ~Passes can also be purchased at any of the attractions ticket windows~ * All prices quoted in Canadian dollars.
 Taxes not included.